Job Resource

 You can use following console command: delete, disable, enable, estimate, list, llist, memory, prune, purge, reload, status, setdebug, show, time, trace, update, version, .client, .jobs, .pool, .storage.

 See the console chapter for more information.
-You need to specify needed information on command line, nothing will be prompted.
+You need to specify needed information on command line, nothing will be prompted for.

 Example: